MichalStrzelczyk/payload-validator/README.md

 }
 ```

-**CAUTION** Matching an error to a custom error message is by a validator criteria key.
+**CAUTION** Matching an error to a custom error message using a validator criteria key.
 The same keys should be defined
 into `errorMessages` section.

 After validation you have an access to the error container in the Validator object.
 This array has all error